 23 - 28 °C

 Cameroon is a tropical destination, so beware that there will be wet and dry seasons, both offering their own benefits and disadvantages.
 Generally, the rains come between June and October, and the dry season stretches from around November into mid-March.
 This makes Yaounde a great destination for a tropical Christmas break, when you can expect bargain flight and accommodation prices.

-When is the best time to book flights to Yaounde?
+When is the best time to book a flight to Yaounde?

 Which day is cheapest to fly to Yaounde?

 At the moment, flights in the morning are likely to offer the best value for money for your Yaounde trip.
-A flight at midday will more often than not be of higher cost.
+A flight in the afternoon will more often than not be of higher cost.

 Cameroon’s capital city is bursting with energy, offering bustling markets, zoos and historical attractions, as well as the chance to head out into the jungle on expertly led expeditions.